-Learn how to make your very own Mozzarella Cheese right in your own kitchen!
+Learn how to make your very own fresh Mozzarella Cheese right in your own kitchen!

-The outcome is so delicious and perfectly savory, you'll want to make it for everyone you know!
+The outcome of this homemade mozzarella cheese recipe is so delicious and perfectly savory!
+You’ll want to make it for everyone you know!
+Cheese making can be easier than you think – even on the first try!

 (This post may contain affiliate links which means I make a small commission at no extra cost to you.)

-*Faith that you, too, can make mozzarella cheese!
+*Faith that with a little practice, you, too, can partake in cheesemaking and make your own mozzarella cheese!

-FIRST things FIRST- clean your working space (counter, sink, hands, pots, utensils really, really well.)
+FIRST things FIRST- clean your working space (counter, sink, hands, pots, utensils really, really well.
+Plus, make sure to have paper towels on hand)

 Get your thermometer ready to work!